Groumy/Groumy.github.io/_posts/new-site.md

 Now that I've found my Markdown editor, imported me previous blog posts, finished setting up [Categories](/categories) and [Tags](/tags) pages and adjusting the layout of this blog, I'm ready to start writing again.
 Don't expect new posts every day, but I every few weeks is probable.

-Speaking of categories, I'm planning to use a
+Speaking of categories, I'm planning to use a few.
+[Blog-Meta](/categories
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzQzNjE0MzUsLTE3NzkxODQwNiwtMT
+eyJoaXN0b3J5IjpbNjU1NDkyODE0LC0xNzc5MTg0MDYsLTEwMT
-AxMDAwMTAwOF19
+AwMDEwMDhdfQ==
 -->